Bevvy/angular-quill/README.md

 angular-quill
 ================

 Angular Quill is an angular directive for the Quill editor. http://quilljs.com/

+This version was forked and modified to support Quill v1.0+, and has been tested with Quill v1.1.0 and AngularJS v1.5.8.

 Usage
 --------------